Styrene Price Trend and Forecast

 Europe

-In Europe, the price trends for Styrene fluctuated in the third and fourth quarters of 2022.
+In Europe, the price trend for Styrene fluctuated in the third and fourth quarters of 2022.
 The prices declined as a result of the volatility in crude oil costs and gradually falling demand in the domestic and international markets.
 Along with this, the rising inflation and dip in the prices of styrene-derived products also adversely impacted the styrene market.

 North America